zeenix/gps-share/README.md

 Pass '--help' for a full list of supported commandline options.

+## Permisions

+gps-share will need read and write access to device nodes.
+Adding your user to 'dialout' group gives you this access for USB devices on Fedora hosts but it is not the case for the /dev/rfcomm0 device created by the above mentioned command.
+For those devices, you'll either need to run gps-share as root or set permission on /dev/rfcomm0.

 ## Supported operating systems

 gps-share is targetted specifically for Linux.
 It may or may not work on other